Kurdish-aligned group in north Syria says targeted by Turkish warplanes

 KARKAMIS, Turkey A group allied to Kurdish-backed Syrian Democratic Forces (SDF) said it was bombarded by Turkish warplanes on Saturday, after Turkey's military launched an incursion this week into northern Syria against both Islamic State and Kurdish forces.

-Turkish officials had no immediate comment on the report which, if confirmed, would signal Turkey's action against Kurdish-aligned forces was being ratcheted up a notch.
+Turkish military sources said planes had hit an ammunition store south of Jarablus, but they did not give details.

-The Jarablus Military Council, a group that is part of the SDF, said jets hit positions near the strategic town of Jarablus.
-It reported civilian casualties and called the strike "a dangerous escalation".
+If the jets struck targets linked to the Kurdish-aligned group, it would signal Turkey's action against Kurdish-backed forces in Syria was being ratcheted up a notch.

-Early on Saturday, a Reuters witness in Karkamis, a Turkish town on the other side of the border from Syria's Jarablus, saw warplanes flying from Turkish air space into Syria and then heard several explosions.
-The identity of the planes was not clear.
+The Jarablus Military Council, a group that is part of the Kurdish-backed SDF, said the jets hit a village south of the strategic town of Jarablus, causing civilian casualties.
+It called the action "a dangerous escalation".

 Syrian rebels backed by Turkish special forces, tanks and warplanes entered Jarablus this week, seizing the frontier town that had been an Islamic State stronghold.
 The rebel force backed by Turkey were largely Arab and Turkmen.